Kenan-Kadic/liftoff-assignments/P2-Project_Outline/README.md

 ### What I'll Have to Learn

-I will have to learn how to allow users to create review posts.
+I have to learn how to display phones on separate pages based on brand.
-I will also have to learn how to store profile data.
+I have to learn how to add photos to my project.
-Lastly, I will have to learn how to allow customers to see where they can purchase a specific phone.
+Lastly, I will have to learn how to store new types of data in MySQL.

 ### Project Tracker